Wide Sargasso Sea: Coulibri

+Granbois

-Part Two alternates between the points of view of Antoinette and her husband during their honeymoon excursion to her mother's summer estate Granbois, Dominica.
+The second chapter is the longest, alternating between the points of view of Antoinette and her husband on their honeymoon excursion to her mother's summer estate Granbois, Dominica.
 Likely catalysts for Antoinette's downfall are the mutual suspicions that develop between the couple, and the machinations of Daniel, who claims he is Antoinette's illegitimate half-brother; he impugns Antoinette's reputation and mental state and demands money to keep quiet.
 Antoinette's old nurse Christophine openly distrusts Mr. Rochester.
 His apparent belief in the stories about Antoinette's family and past aggravate the situation; her husband is unfaithful and emotionally abusive.
 He begins to call her Bertha rather than her real name and flaunts an affair in front of her to cause her pain.
 Antoinette's increased sense of paranoia and the bitter disappointment of her failing marriage unbalance her already precarious mental and emotional state.
 She flees to the house of Christophine.
 Antoinette pleads with Christophine for an obeah potion to attempt to reignite her husband's love, which Christophine reluctantly gives her.
 Antoinette returns home but the love potion acts like a poison on her husband.
 Subsequently he hardens his heart against reconciling with his wife and decides to take her away from Granbois out of spite.

+Thornfield Hall

-Part Three is the shortest part of the novel; it is from the perspective of Antoinette, renamed by her husband as Bertha.
+The third and final part is the shortest of the novel; it is from the perspective of Antoinette, renamed by her husband as Bertha.
 Mr. Rochester's father and brother have died, so he has returned to England with Antoinette to claim his sizeable inheritance.
 She is largely confined to "the attic" of Thornfield Hall, the mansion she calls the "Great House".
 The story traces her relationship with Grace Poole, the servant who is tasked with guarding her, as well as her disintegrating life with Mr. Rochester, as he hides her from the world.
 He promises to come to her more but never does.
 Antoinette is thought mad by those who interact with her and has little understanding of how much time she has been confined.
-She dreams of freedom, when she remembers, and writes to her stepbrother Richard in Jamaica who, however, says he cannot not "interfere legally" with her husband.
+She dreams of freedom, when she remembers, and writes to her stepbrother Richard in Jamaica who, however, says he cannot "interfere legally" with her husband.
 Desperate and enraged, she attacks him with a knife bought in secret.
 She later forgets this encounter.
 Expressing her thoughts in stream of consciousness, Antoinette dreams of flames engulfing the house and her freedom from the life she has there, and believes it is her destiny to fulfill the vision.
 Waking from her dream she escapes her room, and sets out candle in hand.